CostaBru/knapsack/README.md

 The recurrent formula for that collection is ``(2 ** N) - 1``.
 Which is exponental in ``N``.
 That exponent is limited by ``C`` the size of knapsack.

 The main driver of that exponental growth is the count of new distinct sums generated after each iteration of ``Nth`` item.
 Because the patrition function of each existing sum grows as an exponential function of the square root of its argument, the probabilty of new sum generated be an unuque falls down dramatically when count of sums grows up.
+This limitation function is non linear and it is the subject for further work.

-On the othen hand, each new dimension added to the knapsack problem decreases the limitiation effect.
+In case of ``T`` dimensinal knapsack, each new dimension added decreases this limitiation effect.

 The best case for knapsack is all duplicate weights in given set.
 The compexity is ``O(N)`` in that case.
 Superincreasing sequence of weights [10] can be solved in ``O(N LogN)``.

 The worst case for the algorithm is considering as much possible of unique weights as possible.
 We can state that the superincreasing set of prime numbers is the worst case, where each sums for previous ``N`` numbers grater than next ``N item`` in the ordered set.

-As soon we are not going to visit all weights possible from 1 to knapsack size, but only sums and weights itself, we should keep track of maximum weight and value we have archived for each point visited.
-When we processed all items points or found optimal solution earlier (in case of item weight is equal item value) we can backtrace items using DP table in the same way as in ``DPS``.
+``DPS`` algorithm acumulates the result in ``[N x C]`` DP table, where ``C`` is size of knapsack.
+This new algorithm are not going to visit all weights possible from 1 to ``C``, but only sums and weights itself.
+To gether the result from DP table, we should keep track of maximum weight and value, we have archived for each ``w point`` visited.
+When all ``w points`` have processed, or we found optimal solution earlier (in case of item weight is equal item value) we can backtrace items using DP table in the same way as in ``DPS``.

 Instead of array of array as DP table, we are going to use array of map to keep ``O(1)`` access time for points that belong to ``W`` set, and to check whether new sum is distinct.
-The map key is point visited, the map value is accumulated weight and value for that key.
+The map key is ``w point``, the map value is accumulated weight (dimension) and value.
-We are going to process points in ASC order.
-We will merge two sorted list into single one in ``O(N + M)``, where ``N`` previous point count, ``M`` is new points created.
-Hence the previous list has been ordered already and the new one we get from previous list using current weight addition.
+We are going to process ``w points`` in ASC order.
+We will merge two sorted list into single one in ``O(N + M)``, where ``N`` previous point count, ``M`` is count of new points created.
+Hence the previous list has been ordered already, and the new one we get from previous list using current weight (dimension) addition.

 Classic ``DPS`` uses recurrent formula:

 ``max(value + DP[i][j - weight], DP[i][j])``.

 In our solution DP table contains values for processed points only.
-The case ``[j - weight]`` can give a point that does not belong to set ``W``, that means that point would never contribute to the optimal solution (``Axiom 1``), and we can assign 0 value for outsider point.
+The case ``[j - weight]`` can give a point that does not belong to set ``W``, that means it would never contribute to the optimal solution (``Axiom 1``), and we can assign 0 value for that outsider point.

 # Three kind of problem

 We are going to investigate three kinds of knapsack problems.
-First one is knapsack where the item value and the item weight are the same which is known as subset sum problem.
-It and 1-0 knapsack problems are known as ``weakly NP hard`` problems in case of integer numbers.[2]
+First one is knapsack where the item value and the item weight are the same, which is known as subset sum problem.
+That one and 1-0 knapsack problems are known as ``weakly NP hard`` problems in case of integer numbers.[2]

 ``N`` dimensional knapsack has ``N`` constrains, ``M`` items and ``M`` values, where ``Mth`` item is the vector of item dimensions of size ``N``.
 The multi-dimensional knapsacks are computationally harder than knapsack; even for ``D=2``, the problem does not have EPTAS unless ``P=NP``.
 [1]

 ## Subset sum knapsack

 It is simpler than others, because we can terminate execution once we have found a solution equal to knapsack size.
-We are going to use this property in ``M`` equal-subset-sum problem.
-Here we can reduce the point collection growing speed, because some new points created will not contribute to the optimal solution.
+Here we can reduce the ``w point`` collection growing speed, because some new points created will not contribute to the optimal solution.
 The reason of it is the depth of execution tree and growing speed of the sum starting from current one.

-Let's call a partial sum is the number we get for some ``Ith`` element from maximum item to current item.
-Here we expect knapsack items in DESC order, so the highest and the first ``Nth`` partial sum is going to be equal ``Nth`` weight, for ``Nth + 1`` it is equal to ``[ S(N - 1) = S(N) +  Ith weight]`` and so on.
+Let's denote ``partial sum`` is the number we get for some ``Ith`` element from maximum item to current item.
+Our algorithm expects items in DESC order, so the highest and the first ``Nth`` partial sum is going to be equal ``Nth`` weight (dimension), for ``Nth + 1`` it is equal to ``[ S(N - 1) = S(N) +  Ith weight]`` and so on.

-We are going to use that partial sum and the knowledge of desc iteration flow to skip new points from growing collection.
+We are going to use that ``partial sum`` and the knowledge of desc iteration flow to skip new ``w points`` from growing collection.
-We use partial sum to decide to do we need add this weight or just use created new points.
-In addition, we could skip new sum point if that sum is less then knapsack size minus partial sum. (``Lemma 1``)
+We use ``partial sum`` to decide to do we need add this weight or just use created new points.
+In addition, we could skip new sum point if that sum is less then knapsack size ``C`` minus ``partial sum``. (``Lemma 1``)

-That optimization can be used in case of subset sum knapsack, or equal values knapsacks no metter of it dimension count.
+That optimization can be used in case of subset sum knapsack, or equal values knapsacks, or when value is equal to first dimension, no metter of knapsack dimension count.
+The main prerequisite is DESC order of items given.

 ## 1-0 and N dimension knapsacks

-They are required to visit all dimension sums and cannot skip any of them in case of non equal profits.
-We use dimensions as ``W points`` and accumulate profit\weight\volume reached for that ``W point`` using the same DP recurrent formula.
+They are required to visit all dimension sums, and cannot skip any of them in case of non equal profits or non equal to first dimension.
+Here we accumulate profit\dimension sum reached for each ``W point`` using the same DP recurrent formula.

 Each new dimension requires more memory for storing that dimension in point list and in DP table map keys collection, and we need to compare more numbers as well.

 Once we get rid of integer indexes in the DP table, using a ``w point`` as key to access the profit value, and dimensions in DP map, we can use described algorithms for ``all positive rational numbers`` without converting knapsack constrains and item dimensions given to integers.